y-tetsu/reversi-x/README.md

 <img src="images/pioneer_mode_demo.png">

 ## About Intelligence
 Select "human" for human operation.
 In other cases, the computer operates.
+You can play against the computer or your friends.
+You can also watch the computers play against each other.

 <img src="images/about_intelligence.png">